By HOWARD WIEDENHOEFT

 Besides merging the two mutuals the day to day work of the mutual continued including the largest single loss ever experienced by either mutual.
 A house exploded and was totally destroyed.
 As a result of the explosion over $335,000 was paid in property damage and $49,000 in legal, cause and origin investigation and adjusting expense.

-After Forward’s first year, board chairman Crave suggested that the mutual discuss long range planning and visioning.
+After Forward’s first year, Board Chairman Charles Crave suggested that the mutual discuss long range planning and visioning.
 In April 2011, with the help of an outside facilitator, all directors and staff participated in the mutual’s first vision workshop.
 They discussed the future and the ever changing needs of our insureds, the insurance industry and Forward Mutual.
 The board continues to hold such workshops every several years.

 The Watertown Mutual office building was sold in late 2010.
 Meanwhile, Forward Mutual’s office was crowded with employees and it was necessary to hold the board meetings off site.
 In April 2011, the board of directors approved the expansion of the office building.
 This addition was complete by the next year and Forward celebrated with an open house on May 18, 2012.
 It was fortunate Forward built the addition when it did because shortly after the state department of transportation announced the construction of a roundabout at the intersection of State Highway 16 and American Street.
 In 2012, the state purchased one-third acre of Forward’s lot for the roundabout.

-On April 1, 2014, Lois Wiedenhoeft became President & CEO of the mutual.
-She replaced Howard Wiedenhoeft, who retired after serving over 33 years was the mutual’s secretary and President/CEO.
+On April 1, 2014, Lois Wiedenhoeft became president and CEO of the mutual.
+She replaced Howard Wiedenhoeft, who retired after serving over 33 years as the mutual’s secretary and President/CEO.